COVID CASE UPDATES

 CALL THE Idaho Mental Health Services Crisis Line for Children: 208-769-1406

 YOU ALSO CAN CALL the Northern Idaho Crisis Center at 208-625-4884.
 The Crisis Center helps people 18 and older who are having a mental health crisis.
 The Crisis Center is a joint project between the Panhandle Health District, Kootenai Health and Heritage Health.
 The center is free, safe, private, and voluntary.

 Welcome to Coeur d’Alene High School!

-This is a school that embraces innovation while also honoring and celebrating the tradition of excellence that has long defined what it means to be a Viking.
+Coeur d Alene High School embraces innovation while honoring and celebrating the tradition of excellence that has long defined what it means to be a Viking.

-As a CHS graduate, I’m honored and humbled to be a part of this amazing staff, and I’m excited to get to know the students as we work together for their future success!
+I’m honored and humbled to be a part of this amazing staff and am excited to work together for the future success of every CHS student!

 Libbi Barrett, Principal

 Once A Viking, Always A Viking!

 Coeur d'Alene High School continues to create a positive, caring and safe learning community that establishes a sense of ownership shared by all stakeholders.
 We value and hold ourselves accountable for positive and enthusiastic behaviors and attitudes each day.

 Our administrative team is here to serve you this year.
 Libbi Barrett, Principal and Bill White Assistant Principal and Mike Randles Activities Director/Assistant Principal.